This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Set the diced pineapple fruit aside until ready to use.

-- Slowly drizzle the pineapple juice from the can into the masa mixture.
+- Slowly drizzle the pineapple juice from the can and 1/2 cup water into the masa mixture.

 - Mix on low for 1-2 minutes or until fully mixed.